brettybop/alpaca-trading-performance-dashboard/README.md

 # 🤖 Alpaca Trading Bot Performance Dashboard 📈

+In this project we utilize Python, Excel, and Power BI to transform Alpaca Trade Order History from one of my Paper Trading Accounts into a clean trade-level dataset for performance analytics and an interactive BI Dashboard.

+---

 ## 🎯 Project Objective

 Back-testing is one way to understand if a strategy performs, foward testing is how we can determine if strategy actually performs well in real-time.
 The goal of this project is to answer a few simple questions: